bjtatters/Greenblatt/README.md

 **Before starting...**

 It is important to note that the SEC filing website uses cik numbers to identify each company, rather than its ticker.
-Before using the script then, it is important that you download the latest cik lookup data here: https://www.sec.gov/Archives/edgar/cik-lookup-data.txt
+The SEC itself provides a .txt file that shows each CIK and the corresponding ticker, however the name of each company is still missing.
+To save valuable time, in looking for full company names it is advisable to download this .csv file here: https://raw.githubusercontent.com/ngshya/pfsm/master/data/sec_edgar_company_info.csv

+After saving this file, input its path file into line 22 of the script